-In year 4, all pupils take part in weekly Djembe Drumming lessons throughout the year.
+In Year 4, all pupils take part in weekly Djembe Drumming lessons throughout the year.
 We have a full set of school drums for children to use and they get to show off their skills in the drumming concert at the end of the year.
 Some Year 3 children, who have attended Drumming Club, also get to perform with Pablo, our fantastic tutor from Lewisham Music.

-In Year 3, all pupils take part in weekly Recorder lessons taught by our Recorder and Flute tutor, Mrs Lukas.
-Year 4 children have the opportunity to take small group flute lessons after school with Miss Black, and the recorder and flute students perform in a concert at the end of the year.
+In Year 3, all pupils normally take part in weekly Recorder lessons taught by our Recorder and Flute tutor, Miss Black.
+Year 4, 5 and 6 children have the opportunity to take small group flute lessons after school with Miss Black, and the recorder and flute students perform in a concert at the end of the year.

-Rose Grovenor, Arts Team Leader and Lucy Parker, Music Coordinator
+Rose Grosvenor, Arts Team Leader and Lucy Parker, Music Coordinator